zblenlighten/power/Development.md

           - Example: RTSP (Real time streaming protocol) producer
         - Consumer
           - read data from a topic in order within each partitions (subscribe vs assign to a partition and seek to offsets)
-          - Consumer groups (same group read from mutually exclusive partitions)
+          - Consumer Groups (same group read from mutually exclusive partitions)
             - lag = log end offset - current offset
             - reset offset
             - rebalancing (when a consumer joins or leaves a group)